 A 13 km (10 mi) long gorge cut into volcanic rock .
 The only ever green place in whole Cappadocia.
 Discovery of a rock-cut mosque and a church next to each other which were cut into rocks.
 Some has really unique paintings inside.

 The love valley gives you chance to have great shots of Cappadocia with small fields, lush vegetation and strange rock formations.
 Pigeon Valley is named for the many pigeon houses or dovecotes carved into the rocks and cliffs.
 Even though they are few pigeons only.

-This exciting guided trek follows the prettiest parts of Turkey’s first ever long-distance footpath – the Lycian Way.
+This exciting guided trek follows the prettiest parts of Turkey’s first ever long-distance footpath - the Lycian Way.
+The region south of Fethiye is known as the Seven Capes, a stunning coastline where steep promontories drop abruptly into the sea.
 The route meanders over bare hillsides and through scented pine forests overlooking the blue Mediterranean.
-It dips down to wonderful hidden beaches where sparkling waves lap smooth sands.
-The region south of Fethiye is known as the Seven Capes, a stunning coastline where steep hillsides drop abruptly into the sea.
-We start in Kayaköy close to the famous Ölüdeniz lagoon and follow well-preserved foot paths that meander along this coast, sometimes staying high above it in Faralya and Alınca; but also passing through tiny, secluded coves such as Kabak with white, sandy beaches that give ample opportunity for a swim.
-The tour ends at the impressive ruins of Patara, located near one of the finest and whitest beaches of Turkey.
+We start in Kayaköy close to the famous white sands of Ölüdeniz lagoon and follow well-preserved foot paths to Faralya, Alınca and Yediburun enjoying the vast sea views from their elevated locations.
+In between, the route dips down to wonderful hidden beaches such as Kabak where sparkling waves lap smooth sands, idyllic places for a swim.
+The trek ends at the impressive ruins of Patara, one of the principal cities of ancient Lycia and located near one of the finest beaches of Turkey.